mosa/MOSA-Project/Source/Docs/settings-options.rst

    :widths: 50, 200

-    Explorer.Filter,Specifies the default method filter name when Explorer is launched Explorer.Start,"If true, immediately compiler all methods upon launch" Explorer.DebugDiagnostic,"If true, debug diagnostics is captured"
+    Explorer.Filter,Specifies the default method filter name when Explorer is launched Explorer.Start,"If true, immediately compile all methods upon launch" Explorer.DebugDiagnostic,"If true, debug diagnostics is captured"

 Launcher Settings